-Between each shock given by an AED device to the casualty, CPR should be resumed and carried out in the way set out in section 2.1.
+Between each shock given by an AED device to the casualty, CPR should be resumed and carried out as previously documented within this learning resource.
 After two minutes if there are still no signs of life then AED prompts should be followed with CPR then performed afterwards until medical assistance arrives.